 There are two main approaches to research in the doctoral program in Operations Management: empirical research and quantitative modeling.
 Applicants interested in empirical research should have a mastery of statistical methods, while applicants interested in quantitative modeling should have a strong background in quantitative methods, i.e., applied probability, statistics, and operations research.
 This background may be achieved through previous coursework.
 Applicants with degrees in business, economics, mathematics, engineering, and related fields are encouraged to apply.

 Every three years students are admitted to the program in a cohort group.
 You will complete the DBA program with the same group of students with whom you begin.
 This approach, with an emphasis on collaboration, sustains motivation through peer support throughout the program.
-The next class will be admitted to the program in Fall 2016.
-Application deadline is February 1, 2016.

 The following summarizes the requirements for admission to the DBA in Operations Management: